 As more and more vehicles now have keyless entry, thieves have to get creative.
-And according to police data, they're doing just that – insurers paid out for more motor theft claims during the first three months of 2019 than for any time since 2012.
+And according to ABI figures, they're doing just that – insurers paid out for more motor theft claims during the first three months of 2019 than for any time since 2012.

 Some say that this could be down to criminal gangs catching up with car technology and learning how to get around modern security systems with a method called 'relay theft'.

 Relay theft or keyless theft occurs when two thieves work together to break into cars which have keyless entry systems.

 The thieves can use equipment to capture signals emitted by certain keys which are used to start new vehicles.

 One thief stands by the car with a transmitter (also known as a relay box), while the other stands by the house with another, which picks up the signal from the key which is usually kept near the front door on a table or hook.